 Ahmadinejad, Mahmoud (mämōdˈ ämädēnĕzhädˈ) [key], 1956–, Iranian politician.
 From a humble background, he supported the Islamic revolution (1979) while working toward his civil engineering doctorate and was a founder of the student union that occupied the U.S. embassy.
 He joined (1980) the Revolutionary Guards and served against Iraq, becoming a senior officer.
 He was governor of Arbadil prov. from 1993 to 1997, and then taught at Univ. of Science and Industry, Tehran.

 His reelection by a wide margin in June, 2009, was seen by many as fraudulent, and led to demonstrations that were suppressed by the government.
 His government subsequently secured legislation that led to reductions in many government subsidies.
-Ahmadinejad, who had long been supported by Ayatollah Khamenei, suffered a split with the religious leader in 2011 as hardline clerics apparently attempted to limit the president's powers, and Khamenei's supporters dominated parliament after the 2012 elections.
+Ahmadinejad, who had long been supported by Ayatollah Khamenei, suffered a split with the religious leader in 2011 as hardline clerics apparently attempted to limit the president's powers.
+The president's opponents dominated parliament after the 2012 elections, and his favored successor was barred from running in the 2013 presidential election.

 See biography by K. Naji (2008).